YoavShkedy/elad_assignment/README.md

 ## 🎥 Demo Video

-**Note**: Due to file size constraints on GitHub (the video is 101.78 MB), the demo video `example.mov` is not included in this repository.
-The video file should be added manually to the project root directory.
+**Note**: Due to file size constraints on GitHub, the demo video `example.mov` is not included in this repository and is attached in the email.

 The demo video demonstrates the complete chatbot interaction flow:
 1. **Initial greeting** and information collection phase